 Contact: Vanessa Beeson

-For more on the College of Agriculture and Life Sciences, visit www.cals.msstate.edu.
+For more on MSU’s Department of Landscape Architecture in the university’s College of Agriculture and Life Sciences, visit www.lalc.msstate.edu.

 Mississippi State University is taking care of what matters.
 Learn more at www.msstate.edu.